ebtelmarz/django_museum/README.md

 This section explains technological details about the project.

-### Software used

-This project automatically install some software inside the virtual machine.
-This software is required for project execution, and is listed as follow:
-- Python 3.6.9
-- Django framework 3.0.5
-- MySQL

 ### Overall architecture

 Architectural pattern used is **MVC** (Model View Controller), Django Framework is an implementation of it.

 Django View layer
-An SPA (Single Page Application) implementation: the application has a base HTML page in wich we dinamically load HTML templates.
+An SPA (Single Page Application) implementation: the application has a base HTML page in which we dinamically load HTML templates.
 You can find templates in museum/templates.

 Django Controller layer
 As the pattern says: each template has a controller who retrieves the data requested by template.
 You can find controller in views.py.

-Django Model layer:
+Django Model layer
 We used a code first functionality in Django that allowed us to write Models in python, and just execute a couple of commands to create the database schema (migration process).

 #### Deployment environment

 The deployment environment is a virtual machine built by a VAGRANTFILE script, using vagrant, and virtualbox.
+Vagrant provisioning functionality allows to self-install all the software required for the execution.

+This software is required for project execution, and is listed as follow:
+- Python 3.6.9
+- Django framework 3.0.5
+- MySQL

 ### Database